coderprovider/Shopify-App-Template-TypeScript/README.md

 ## Enhancements

 There are plans to create an advanced `shopify-app-starter` that will be powered by React Router, Mobx, a more opinionated structure, release-it, and other useful things.

+## Similar starters

+- [SaeedYasin/shopify-app-template](https://github.com/SaeedYasin/shopify-app-template) - fork from the current one + Prisma support added, and some other addons.

 ## Motivation